rossetti/KSLBook/docs/04-Chapter4.md

 checked to see if it is not empty.
 If the queue is not empty, then the next customer must be removed, the server made busy again and the customer scheduled into service.
-Finally,  the `TWResponse` variable, `myNS`, indicates that a customer has departed the system and the `Counter` for the number of customers processed is incremented.
+Finally,  the `TWResponse` variable, `myNS,` indicates that a customer has departed the system and the `Counter` for the number of customers processed is incremented.

 The following method can be used to run the model based on a desired number of servers.